Starting point: an instrument is characterized by

-- Ofcourse his feature can be used for other devices to achieve very limited "omni on" input in the master channel.
+- Ofcourse his feature can be used for other devices to achieve sort of "omni on" input mixed in the master channel.

 It drills down to: per note you can define what actual note&retune should be played and which voice to use.